-Tom Howe is in his second season on the SFA coaching staff, taking responsibility for the Lumberjack defensive ends.
+Tom Howe is in his fourth season on the SFA coaching staff, taking responsibility for the Lumberjack defensive ends.

 SFA’s defensive ends were a key force for the Lumberjack defensive unit in 2014 as the ‘Jacks held opponents to 186.6 rushing yards and 222 passing yards per game.
 Anchored by senior Ishmiah Miles and junior Kedrick Harrison, the duo combined for 26 tackles for loss and 10 sacks as SFA ranked among the nation’s top-20 in both categories.